DETAILED COURSE SYLLABUS

 Instructor: Dr. Nicolas X. Randall

-Contents: Coatings mechanical properties – nanoindentation – scratch testing – ball-cratering - modelling coating tribological contacts – coating and substrate considerations – coating wear mechanisms – lifetime of coatings
+Contents: Coatings mechanical properties – nanoindentation – scratch testing – ball-cratering - modelling coating tribological contacts – coating and substrate considerations – coating wear mechanisms – lifetime of coatings.

 13. Liquid and Solid Lubricants